N1 highway (Philippines): Valenzuela to Pasay

 Entering Metro Manila, the highway follows MacArthur Highway over Valenzuela, which runs on a four to six-lane highway up to the Bonifacio Monument (Monumento) Circle in Caloocan.
 There, the Asian Highway 26 concurrency returns on N1 as it turns east to follow Epifanio de los Santos Avenue (EDSA) up to Pasay.
-The whole road, bypassing the capital city of Manila, is notorious for congestion which causes delays, as well as economic losses in the metropolis.
-EDSA runs through the central business districts of Metro Manila, most notably Araneta Center, Ortigas Center, and Makati Central Business District.
+The whole road, bypassing the capital city of Manila, runs through the central business districts of Metro Manila, most notably Araneta Center, Ortigas Center, and Makati Central Business District.
 The LRT Line 1 and MRT Line 3 utilizes the center island of EDSA on most segments between Caloocan and Pasay.
 N1 ends below the EDSA Flyover at N120/AH26/N61 (Roxas Boulevard) in Pasay.

 A 19 km gap in the highway is filled by the South Luzon Expressway (SLEX) and Skyway between Makati and Muntinlupa.
-It would have been filled by Taft Avenue Extension, starting from EDSA, going southwards via Quirino and Diego Cera Avenues and ends at Manila South Road below Alabang Viaduct through Alabang–Zapote Road.
+It would have been filled by Taft Avenue Extension, starting from EDSA, going southwards via Quirino and Diego Cera Avenues (N62) and ends at Manila South Road below Alabang Viaduct through Alabang–Zapote Road (N411).

 Muntinlupa

 N1 resumes below the Alabang Viaduct of South Luzon Expressway (SLEX/E2/AH26) in Alabang, Muntinlupa, where it intersects with SLEX's Alabang Exit, East Service Road, N411 (Alabang–Zapote Road), and N142 (Montillano Street).
-The highway assumes the name Maharlika Highway, Manila South Road, or locally, National Road or Old National Road.
+The highway assumes the name Manila South Road, locally National Road or Old National Road, or Maharlika Highway, although this section does not assume the Asian Highway 26 concurrency, which is designated instead to SLEX.
 It runs as a commercial artery through the city up to the boundary with Laguna in San Pedro over the Tunasan River.
-However, this section does not assume the Asian Highway 26 concurrency, which is designated instead to SLEX.

 Calabarzon

 San Pedro to Calamba

 N1 as Manila South Road in Biñan.
 This segment, however, is not part of the AH26 concurrency.

 N1 generally serves as a four-lane toll-free highway serving the suburban cities of northwestern Laguna alongside the tolled South Luzon Expressway.
 Most sections of N1 between San Pedro and Calamba serve as commercial streets bypassing the old poblacions.
 Most of N1 is four-lane with a painted median divider.

 It enters Laguna in San Pedro, where it serves as a major commercial street, with a maximum of four lanes.
-It then enters the cities of Biñan, Santa Rosa, Cabuyao, and Calamba, where it turns southwest past its intersection with N66 (Calamba–Pagsanjan Road) at the Calamba Crossing.
+It then enters the cities of Biñan, Santa Rosa, Cabuyao, and Calamba, where it becomes one-way southbound between N66 (Calamba–Pagsanjan Road) and N420-2 (Rizal Shrine Road) at the Calamba Crossing.
 In barangay Real, the highway is alternatively known as Real Road.